thecyberpreacher/cloud-project/GCP/README.md

 ---

-Thank you for visiting our AWS Cloud Security Projects repository.
-We hope you find these resources helpful in securing your AWS environment.
+Thank you for visiting our GCP Cloud Projects repository.
+We hope you find these resources helpful in securing your GCP environment.